 E-commerce sites are prime targets for cybercriminals, who can steal your sensitive information as well as your customers’.

-Start with a secure e-commerce platform that supports HTTPS and SSL, which allows secure payment and checkout.
+Start with a secure e-commerce platform that supports HTTPS and SSL, which allows secure payment and checkout like Magento 2.
 This is an especially important e-commerce feature, since Google Chrome now requires HTTPS for sites that collect sensitive information—marking those that don’t as non-secure.

 Other must-have security features include: